curlyk/yoto-downloader-older/README.md

 ## Fork - September 26, 2024

 I've forked this from the original creator because I wanted to perform a significant rework.
+- Deletes the unused file links and banners (footer, player controls) so SMD works better.
 - Fixed an error with MYO cards having undefined language strings throwing an error instead of just showing up blank.
 - standardize the "undefined" string with a const
 - refactored the container layouts